-Starting in May 2018, students with a new Master Student Financial Aid Agreement (MSFAA) will be required to have their identities verified online and electronically sign and submit their loan documents.
+Starting May 2018, students with a new Master Student Financial Aid Agreement (MSFAA) will be required to have their identity verified online and electronically sign and submit their loan documents.
 Information regarding the MSFAA process can be found on your OSAP account under the 'Required Documents' section of your OSAP application.

 You may call our office at (519) 253-3000, ext.
 3300 to arrange for an appointment.

 OSAP application deadlines and appeal deadlines can be found on the OSAP Website or on the SAFA main OSAP page.

 If you need to make a change to your OSAP application after you have submitted it for processing, put your change in writing, sign and date your letter and include your student number, and upload it to the Ministry's website; or mail, fax or drop your changes off to the Student Awards & Financial Aid Office.
 You can also use one of our OSAP forms from our OSAP Processing Forms page to submit your changes.

 The University of Windsor will work with the Ministry to confirm your enrolment electronically.